-Hassocks contains the old parishes of Clayton (meaning settlement or farmstead on the clay) and Keymer (cow’s mere), describing lush meadowland.
+Hassocks Parish Council was created in 2000, combining the old parishes of Clayton (meaning settlement or farmstead on the clay) and Keymer (cow’s mere), describing lush meadowland.
+Hassocks is now home to around 8,500 people and host to countless visitors, with its glorious views of the South Downs, this area has appealed to travellers and settlers down the centuries.

 It is thought that metal workers visited the area at the start of the Bronze Age in about 600 BC.
 The remains of a Bronze Age fort can be seen at the top of nearby Wolstonbury Hill.